kairosity/mp4-lionize/README.md

 <details>
 <summary><b>click for responsivity breakdown</b></summary>

 ### Mobile

 - In comparison and with reference to the shopping bag layout used for larger desktop screens, the layout on mobile and tablets is rather different.
-- While the larger desktop shopping bag is laid out as a table, doing so on smaller screens necessitated horizontal scrolling, to which I am very averse.
+- While the larger desktop shopping bag is laid out as a table, doing so on smaller screens necessitated horizontal scrolling, to which I am averse.
 - Instead each table heading is repeated per item in the bag and those items are listed one above the other.
 - While this requires more vertical scrolling, I feel this is preferable.